carevealed/RawOpticalHarvest/readme.md

 # What does it do?
-This tool facilitates the internal California Revealed process of using a CSV file to intake digital objects from partners.
+This tool facilitates the internal California Revealed process of using a CSV file to intake optical media from partners.
 That is, it helps the organization archive received disks.

 In broad terms this program will: